-I’d always thought that third children were quite independent, sassy and on the ball but I think my youngest has taken things to a new level.
-He’s just about to turn two and is not even talking properly, but he’s already running the show in ways that my other boys didn’t even come close to.
-Sure, sometimes it’s funny, but mostly it drives me nuts!
+I’d always believed that third children were quite independent and sassy, but I think my youngest has taken things to a new level.
+He’s just about to turn two and is not even talking properly yet, but he’s already running the show in ways that my other boys didn’t even come close to.

 1. He owns Netflix

 If he’s awake and the TV is on he will grab the remote (if it’s foolishly been left lying around), point at it and make noises until we put either Pingu or Twirlywoos on.
 We know we shouldn’t give in so much to his protests, but we have three kids, we want some peace.
 Sorry to everyone else, Pingu it is.

 At family movie time he knows where it’s at.
 The couch spot right in front of the heater and air-conditioner where you can stretch out your legs while having the best view of the TV, and you’re right near the kitchen for easy access to snacks.